 "We recognise the importance of law enforcement agencies having the power to protect our national security, but this must be balanced with the rights of individuals.
 There is no point in giving up our rights to protect our rights," she said.

-“The independent advisor plays an important role in ensuring accountability.
-That this role might be left empty at a time when this significant piece of legislation is being rushed through is deeply concerning.”
+"The independent adviser plays an important role in ensuring accountability.
+That this role might be left empty at a time when this significant piece of legislation is being rushed through is deeply concerning."

 Notes to editors